softlayer/softlayer-python/README.md

 ## Running into Problems?

-Below are a few issues and solutions that we came across during development.
+Below are a few issues and solutions (or workarounds) that we came across during development.

 #### Incompatible character encodings

-* Problem: Getting **Liquid Exception: incompatible character encodings: UTF-8 and IBM437...** after running `grunt serve`.
-* Cause: The CLI does not use UTF-8 by default (example: Git for Windows).
-* Solution: Run these commands before running `grunt serve`.
+If you get **Liquid Exception: incompatible character encodings: UTF-8 and IBM437...** after running `grunt serve`, this means your CLI does not use UTF-8 by default (example: Git for Windows).
+A workaround is to run the following commands before running `grunt serve`.

   ~~~sh
   $ cmd